reusable-ui/reusable-ui-monorepo/variants/outline-variant/README.md

 #### 🧬 Context Propagation

-Use `<OutlineVariantProvider>` to share outlined state with descendant components:
+Use `<OutlineVariantProvider>` to share outline state with descendant components:

 ```tsx
 import React, { ReactNode, FC } from 'react';